CS2103AUG2016-T16-C1/main/docs/UserGuide.md

  Download the latest `Hard2Name.jar` from the [releases](../../../releases) tab.

 ### 3.2 Launch
-Now you can finally begin your journey with `Hard2Do` Task Manager.
+Now you can finally begin your journey with `Hard2Do` Task Manager. <br>
 1. Copy the file to the folder you want to use as the home folder for your `Hard2Do` list.<br>

 2. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The GUI should appear in a few seconds. <br>

    > <img src="images/Ui.png" width="600">

 ### 3.3 Commands